a-gondolkodas-orome/durer-jatekok/README.md

 Feel free to commit directly to the default branch.
 If in doubt, send a pull request instead.

-When you push to the main branch, the tests are run, but the project is not deployed.
+When you push to the main branch, the tests are run, but the project is not deployed to the live website.

-Currently this project has a Vue.js setup, but you can include games not using Vue.js with small modifications.

 ## Adding a new game

+To keep track of who works on which game, use [this pinned issue](https://github.com/a-gondolkodas-orome/durer-jatekok/issues/1) to track it.

 TL;DR;